 If we can explain to ourselves – and others, ideally – how the experiences of yesterday have brought us to today, then we might say that we have developed a sufficient Understanding of the preceding months or years.
 And by doing so, we can declare that we exist in the Present even though we may regularly look back to the Past to confirm how we navigated the challenges that once stood in our way.

 If we don’t understanding our Past, then we effectively still live there, continually trying to wrap our heads around it.
-Without the necessary discipline, honesty, or insight, we can find ourselves trapped in the Past, struggling to reckon with periods that may months or years old.
-If a friend or counselor can help us walk through the Past and see its elements more clearly, then we can develop the Understanding we need to advance to – and live in – the Present.
+Without the necessary discipline, honesty, or insight, we can find ourselves trapped in the Past, struggling to reckon with periods that may be months or years old.
+If a mentor or counselor can help us walk through the Past and see its elements more clearly, then we can develop the Understanding we need to advance to – and live in – the Present.

 A healthy, functional Present possesses two components: Belonging and Self-love (or Worthiness).
 Belonging refers to the inherent comfort and acceptance we feel in our physical and social environments.
 If we were in a different place, we would not feel as relaxed or as part of the natural world order.
 We feel “at home” in our current environment when we are experiencing a sense of Belonging.
 Belonging’s half-circle sits above Self-love.
 The former’s position symbolizes that Belonging is more external — more outward — than Self-love.